bminortx/bminortx.github.io/_posts/2015-07-10-Season-of-Migration-to-the-Cloud.md

 preview: "Software engineering is hard."
 ---

 I used to hate working with databases and servers, but [Django](https://www.djangoproject.com/) changed my attitude.
 Django claims to be "the web framework for perfectionists with deadlines", and it definitely makes good on that promise.
-Its perfectionist outlook became particularly imperative when the Replica tech team decided to move all of our media files from our AWS EC2 instance to a Amazon Simple Storage Service (S3).
-There were two main reasons for this switch:
+Its perfectionist outlook became particularly imperative when the Replica tech team decided to move all of our media files from our AWS EC2 instance to an Amazon Simple Storage Service (S3).
+There were two reasons for this switch:

 1. Having most processes localized on one machine would make it much harder to scale later down the line.
 2. It was cheaper.